GeorgeKlemperer/george-portfolio/learnings/markup.md

 # markupProject: Ghostbusters
 A fictitous ghostbusters agency web page for paranormal investigators Eun, Hugh, and George.
 The webpage contains a responsive navigation bar, a team members information section, and a contact form for getting in touch.

+All Founders and Coders projects are collaborative between two people.
+My partner for this project was Eun Na.

 <br> View web page here: https://georgeklemperer.github.io/markupProject/.

 ## 1. Structure a site using semantic HTML to aid accessibility